Hello and welcome to our Coleman Elite Montana 8 Person Tent review!

 Wenzel Klondike 8-Person Tent

-The setup of the tent, with two separate rooms, is ideal for two couples or a group of friends.
+The tent setup, with two separate rooms, is ideal for two couples or a group of friends.
 It’s also comfortable for keeping one side for sleeping and the other for storing gear, eating or just spending time.
 The mesh windows and roof keep your tent ventilated and comfortable.

 This tent has the following as opposed to the Coleman: